 The applicant proposes to place a single-family residence on the subject property.
 Normal residential use does not create a significant adverse impact on nearby land.
 The applicant shall comply with Marion County's noise ordinance.
-Based on these facts, the criterion is met.
+Based on these facts, the criterion in MCC 17.136.060(A)(4) is met.